Skip to Content

 If you’d rather skate indoors, head to the rink at Meadow Park Sports Centre.

-Ice skating at Whistler Olympic Plaza is totally free
+Ice skating at Whistler Olympic Plaza is totally free and it's great for non-skiers.

 Ice skating at Whistler Olympic Plaza